 The secondary analyses on the smoking data showed a cyclic daily pattern for stress and positive affect.
 This is in accordance with Larsen and Kasimatis (1990) who studied mood fluctuations and Chow et al. (2009) who discussed cyclic models in state-space modelling and presented an example with daily diary data.
 In the example of Chow et al. with daily measurements of affect during 52 days, weekly cyclic patterns of affect were found.

-In this tutorial we used the beep numbers as proxies for the time points (t), because the exact time of the measurements were not available.
+In this tutorial, we used the beep numbers as proxies for the time points (t), because the exact time of the measurements were not available.
 This is actually not correct because the beeps are most likely not equally spaced in time.
 It is important to realise that the time term, t, can be measured at an interval level with equal distances between all measurements (an interval-contingent EMA design with a fixed interval).
 However, some authors regard a “true” EMA design when reports are conducted at randomly generated signals within a number of scheduled time blocks (a signal-contingent design).
 This method was originally intended to assess the events and experiences in a representative way during the individual’s daily life (Fisher & To, 2012).
 If the time blocks are not of the same length, the distance between the baseline point and the centre of a time block can be used to code the variable t’s (e.g. 2, 4, 7 hours etc.), while the total length of all time blocks describes the period (P) in the formula of the cyclic model.
 If the exact time of responding is recorded, this is the best to use as time variable in the cyclic model.

 Once the basic ideas behind the cyclic model is understood, it is easy to build models with additional predictors (covariates).
 Also, moderation effects can be taken into account by adding product terms to the model.
 For instance, interaction effects between person’s characteristics and the time factor could be of interest.
 The interpretation of such a moderation effect is essentially the same as in linear regression models; namely, the strength of an effect of a predictor on Y varies with time (of the day or of the week) or the time pattern varies over personal characteristics.
 However, with cyclic terms, this variation is not a linear function of time but a cyclic one.
 Another situation that involves interaction effects with time is when the trends differ between groups, for instance between men and women, where the cycle of women differs from the men’s cycle.
 When a researcher has learned how to analyse and interpret cyclic models, such extensions are rather straightforward and may provide insight into the causal processes underlying the data.